Silvenga/silvenga.com/input/posts/pci-passthough-hpe-servers.md

 ## The Solution?

-Hyper-V is a type 1 hypervisor, meaning the hypervisor runs directly on hardware, with the management OS running in a VM.
-The management OS executes within the root partition, and gets special treatment like full access to most resources, this includes disks, network adapters, and PCI cards.
-When you perform disk level passthrough, you have to unmount the disk from the management OS (e.g. offline the disk in Windows terminology).
+Hyper-V is a type-1 hypervisor, meaning the hypervisor runs directly on hardware, with the management OS running in a VM.
+The management OS executes within the root partition and gets special treatment like full access to most resources, this includes disks, network adapters, and PCI cards.
+When you perform disk level passthrough, you have to unmount the disk from the management OS (e.g., offline the disk in Windows terminology).
 Effectively, the SATA/SAS controller is still shared with the management OS, which means the guest VM's cannot take full control.

-Of course, there are a lot of things that can't be effectively shared between multiple OS's, like graphics cards or wifi cards.
-For these cases, type 1 hypervisors normally have some kind of pci passthrough feature, allowing you to assign a complete device to a single VM.
+Of course, there are a lot of things that can't be effectively shared between multiple OS's, like graphics cards or Wi-Fi cards.
+For these cases, type-1 hypervisors normally a PCI passthrough feature, allowing you to assign a complete device to a single VM.

 Hey, isn't that's called DDA (Discrete Device Assignment) in Hyper-V?
 Why, yes it is.
 With DDA I should be able to passthrough my HBA card directly to Ceph.
 This is super trivial, so let's try that really quick, there's even a little script that shows compatibility!